oviano/sokol-multithread/README.md

 When creating or updating resources (buffers, images etc) it is up to the caller to ensure that any pointers passed into an add_command_xxx() call made in the update thread remain valid until the underlying sg_xxx() command has been issued from the render thread.

 To help with this, you can optionally schedule clean-ups via the renderer->schedule_cleanup() function which allows user-provided callbacks to be called after all the commands to create the resources have been executed.

-These can be used to free up the memory or clean-up any objects that own the memory and avoids the need for the wrapper to make any copies of data.
-For convenience, these clean up calls are also made from the update thread from inside a later commit_commands() call.
+These cleanup calls can be used to free up the memory or clean-up any objects that own the memory and avoids the need for the wrapper to make any copies of data.
+For convenience, these calls are also made from the update thread from inside a later commit_commands() call.